-In the updated App Store for iOS 11 the developer name has been moved below the fold (below description), so the users would need to scroll to get to see it.
+On Apple App Store the developer name is located below the fold (below description), so the users need to scroll to get to see it.
 So, developer name has hardly any effect on conversion rate.

 Developer name can appear in search results, and thus, affect Search ASO.

 Icon is one of the most prominent elements of on-metadata – the first element that users see when they find the app in search, or Top Charts (Games or Apps tabs).
 So, the icon has a very strong effect on click-through rate and conversion rate.